Richard Ivey Building 3340

 - To search for publications by a specific faculty member, select the database and then select the name from the Author drop down menu.

-- Decision Making with Analytics, HBA
+- Decision Making with Analytics, MBA and HBA

 - End User Modeling (Spreadsheet Analytics and VBA), HBA